GasbaouiMohammedAlAmin/Attendance-Face-recognition-system/README.md

 Dlib:is a modern C++ toolkit containing machine learning algorithms and tools for creating complex software in C++ to solve real world problems.

-- Desktop development with c++ dependncies like in the image
+- Desktop development with c++ dependncies like in the bottom image (you will find like this image when you want to install visual studio 2019)

 ![](desktop_development.PNG)